danh12151/flutter-dev-test/README.md

 # screening_test

-This Flutter application is built according to the requirements of the Zumstart Screening Test.
-Which is to implement a simple UI from a Youtube Video.
+This Flutter application is built according to the requirements of the Zumstart Screening Test, which is to implement a simple UI version from a Youtube Video demo.

 ## Demo Video
 This demo is captured on iOS Simulator iOS 15.5, iPhone SE (3rd Generation)